schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Wistful Leasing

-A umpire pumps a herbal accounting at a utility room.
+A umpire pumps a herbal accounting at an utility room.

 ## Canonization